 Santa Catalina Island, often called Catalina Island, is a rocky island off the coast of the U.S. state of California in the Gulf of Santa Catalina.
+The island is 22 miles (35 km) long and 8 miles (13 km) across at its greatest width.
+The island is located about 22 miles (35 km) south-southwest of Los Angeles, California.
 The highest point on the island is 2,097 feet (639 m) known as Mt.
 Orizaba.
-Santa Catalina is part of the Channel Islands of the California archipelago and lies within Los Angeles County.
+Santa Catalina is part of the Channel Islands of California archipelago and lies within Los Angeles County.